snowplow/documentation/docs/understanding-tracking-design/create-tracking-plan-with-tracking-scenarios/managing-tracking-scenarios-console/index.md

 If you believe a published scenario no longer reflects your tracking implementation, or you wish to remove this tracking from your product, you can choose to deprecate it.

 Deprecating a tracking scenario signals the intention to remove this tracking from your product.
-It's important to note that deprecating a tracking scenario does not automatically prevent new events from being tracked in line with the rules of this scenario.
+It's important to note that deprecating a tracking scenario does not automatically prevent new events from being tracked in line with the instructions of this scenario.
 Developers will need to manually stop tracking events for the deprecated scenario.

 Deprecating a scenario can also notify data consumers that the information contained in the scenario is not reflective of the tracking implementation and should not be used to understand the data.

 We strongly advise keeping your scenario in sync with your tracking, so that the information contained in it can be used by data consumers for data discovery and understanding purposes.

-To deprecate a published tracking scenario, go to the **Tracking scenarios** tab and click the **'Deprecate'** button.
+To deprecate a published tracking scenario, go to the **Tracking scenarios** tab, click on the triple-dot (**'...'**) menu button to the right of the scenario name.
+A small menu will appear, and then click the **'Deprecate'** button.
 A confirmation dialog box will appear where you can add some comments.

 ![](images/ts-18.png)

-Once completed, the status of the scenarios will appear as **Deprecated**.
+Once completed, the status of the scenarios will appear as "Deprecated".

 ![](images/ts-19.png)